May 10, 2025

 10. Virginia

-These states have right-to-work laws that allow employees to choose whether or not to join or support a labor union, providing them with the freedom to make individual decisions regarding their union affiliation.
+These states have right-to-work laws that allow employees to choose whether or not to join or support a labor union, giving them freedom to make individual decisions regarding their union affiliation.

 [Read also: 5 Proven Ways to Get an Audition Callback]